wp-plugins/recent-posts-widget-with-thumbnails/README.txt

 == Frequently Asked Questions ==

+= What are the requirements for this plugin? =

+The WordPress version should be at least 2.9 to use featured images.

+The theme should support `wp_head()` in the HTML header section to print the CSS code for a beautiful alignment of the thumbnails.

-= Where can I set a default thumbnail? =
+= Can I set a default thumbnail? =

+Yes.

+= Can I set the width and height of the thumbnail? =

+Yes.

+= Can I change the alignment of the thumbnails in the list? =

 This feature will come in a future version of the plugin.

-= Where can I set the width and height of the thumbnail? =

-This feature will come in a future version of the plugin.
+Set the alignment in the CSS of your theme instead.

 = Where can I set the CSS of the list? =